hao-hao-hao/SporuleGo/README.md

 - [ ] Changing Nodes Template for nodes will need to manually update existing nodes.
 - [ ] Nodes Fields Type will be a string enum, it needs to be matched into html in the front end.
 - [ ] All Nodes have its own permission setting, need to create a function for Nodes Permission to inheritate from Parent permission

 ### Nodes Template Related:
 - [ ] CRUD Operation, we can't delete the template if any nodes are using the template
 - [ ] Updating template fields, need to force update existing nodes fileds.

+### Fields Related:
+- [ ] CRUD Feilds Operation, updating fields will update all the fields in nodes template.

 ### User Management Related:
 - [ ] CRUD User
 - [ ] CRUD Roles

+### Others
+- [ ] Enable Maintenance Mode - Deregister all the front end routes

 ## API For Frontend: